pudly/schmopera-hugo/content/articles/in-review-hnsel-gretel.md

 date = "2014-04-26T17:39:00-04:00"
 lastmod = "2015-04-27T18:22:00-04:00"
 publishDate = "2014-04-26T17:39:00-04:00"
-slug = "in-review-hnsel-gretel"
-title = "In review: Hänsel &amp; Gretel"
+short_description = "I went and saw one of my favourite operas last night: Hänsel and Gretel, by Engelbert Humperdinck, based on the creepy Brothers Grimm fairytale.
+I think it's a show that transports itself well on small and large stages, with small and large orchestras and even pianos.
+So it was great to see this production by Metro Youth Opera in an intimate space, where we could see subtle moments and get to know the characters more quickly." slug = "in-review-hnsel-gretel" title = "In review: Hänsel &amp; Gretel"
 +++